What services does Crossroads Maine offer?

 If you are calling outside our regular business hours, you may also make an appointment online.

 What are your business hours?

-Greater Portland Counseling Center, Kennebunk Counseling Center, Crossroads administrative offices and client services offices are open Monday – Friday, 8:00am – 4:30pm.
+Greater Portland Counseling Center, Kennebunk Counseling Center, Crossroads Maine administrative offices and client services offices are open Monday – Friday, 8:00am – 4:30pm.
 Outpatient evening and weekend hours are available by appointment.

 Please note that if the local public schools are closed due to inclement weather, then the Crossroads client services, outpatient and administrative offices are also closed.

 Crossroads’ treatment philosophy is that substance abuse, mental health and co-occurring treatment must build upon and respect people’s unique needs to focus on self-determination, choices, positive relationships and connectedness.
 We believe services must be provided in a secure, non-judgmental, welcoming environment that embraces cultural diversity.

 It depends on your situation.
 You will first participate in an evaluation and treatment planning process that is specifically geared to your individual needs and goals.
 You will be given program recommendations and options from a counselor.
 More information on typical treatment duration can be found in our program descriptions.

 Where do I admit to a residential program on the day I begin treatment?